AndersDeath/diary2/000-current.md

 # 02 November - Thursday - Yerevan - 399 day of immigration

 I feel very angry for an unknown reasons.
 It's been happening since yesterday.
 It's really simple for me to go out of temper.
-I don't like it but
+I don't like it but cannot do anything with it.